In this article:

 Sugar addiction, or food addiction in general, is not an official diagnosis.
 It is a term people use to describe an overwhelming liking of everything, or almost everything, sweet.

-What happens in desensitization is the amount of feel-good hormones released in response to the same amount of substance (sweets) is reduced.
-As a result, you desire even more sweets and overeat, hence the notion of sugar addiction.
+This is because the amount of feel-good hormones released in response to the same amount of substance (sweets) is progressively reduced, which is known as desensitization.

 However, you have to make a clear distinction between real food for survival (whole, unprocessed, fresh food) and food-like items – the highly processed stuff – which you do not need.
 The latter should be consumed mindfully, in moderation, and with caution.

-So, how do you beat sugar addiction or, generally, sweet cravings?
+So, how do you beat sugar addiction or sweet cravings in general?

 Willpower is not what you need to set clear boundaries with certain foods.
 It is practicing self-respect and self-care.